Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 1

 While seemingly every other team in the country had massive changes throughout April and May, Michigan State was pretty stagnant -- in a good way.
-Cassius Winston announced very quickly that he was returning to East Lansing, while Nick Ward departed as expected.
+Cassius Winston announced very quickly that he was returning to East Lansing, and Nick Ward departed as expected.
 Outside of that, Tom Izzo knew exactly what roster he was going to have for the 2019-20 season.
 And even after all the dust settled, Michigan State looks like the preseason No. 1 team in the country.
-Winston is a Wooden Award favorite, Joshua Langford should return at full health and Xavier Tillman could become one of the most productive players in the Big Ten.
+Winston is a Wooden Award favorite; Joshua Langford should return at full health; and Xavier Tillman could become one of the most productive players in the Big Ten.

 2. Kentucky Wildcats